Config

 const api = treaty<App>('localhost:3000')

-You may or may not specified a protocol for URL endpoint.
+You may or may not specify a protocol for URL endpoint.

-Elysia will appends the endpoints automatically as follows:
+Elysia will append the endpoints automatically as follows:

-This also apply to Web Socket as well for determining between ws:// or wss://.
+This also applies to Web Socket as well for determining between ws:// or wss://.

 Elysia Instance